Infliximab: Availability/affordability

 Infliximab is supplied as a sterile, white, lyophilized (freeze-dried) powder, so must be reconstituted and administered by a health care professional, usually in a hospital or office setting.
 For this reason, it is usually covered under major medical insurance rather than prescription drug coverage.
 The loading regimen for all approved indications occurs at weeks 0, 2, and 6 at the above dosages.

 In the UK, infliximab is available from the NHS for Crohn's disease treatment provided three criteria are met.
 Patients should have severe active Crohn's disease with a CDAI score of 300 or more, have not responded to immunomodulating drugs and corticosteroids, and for whom surgery is inappropriate.
 Since February 2015, it is also approved for the treatment of ulcerative colitis where other treatments have not worked.

 In Australia, infliximab is available through the PBS for Crohn's disease treatment provided the patient has not responded to conventional treatment and has a severe case of the condition.

 Johnson & Johnson reported in its 2013 annual report, "Remicade (infliximab), accounted for approximately 9.4% of the Company's total revenues for fiscal 2013."

-Zymfentra was approved for medical use in the United States in October 2023.
+A self-injectable, subcutaneous version of infliximab, Zymfentra, was approved for medical use in the United States in October 2023.